Twizel: Climate

 Twizel has an oceanic climate.
-It is typically warm and dry over the summer, with cool and frosty winters.
-Snow in the winter months is not uncommon in Twizel.
+It is typically mild and dry over the summer, with cold and frosty winters.
+Snow is not uncommon in Twizel and can fall in several months of the year.
 Twizel is often the coldest town in New Zealand during winter.

 Transport

 Road

 Twizel sits immediately to the west of State Highway 8 which is the main highway serving the town.
 Twizel is served by InterCity coaches with regular service to Christchurch and Queenstown.
 The Cook Connection bus service also provides connections to Mount Cook village from Twizel.

 Airport

 Twizel is served by the nearby Pukaki Airport.

 Governance

-Twizel is part of the Waitaki electorate with the current member of parliament being Jacqui Dean of the National Party.
+Twizel is part of the Waitaki electorate with the current member of parliament being Miles Anderson of the National Party.
 Previously, Twizel was in the Aoraki electorate.
 Local government is the responsibility of the Mackenzie District Council.
 Twizel also has representation through the Twizel Community Board, which consists of four elected members and an appointed Mackenzie District council member.